-9. Express or implied promise.
+Express or implied promise.

-- (1) A promise may be express or implied. - (2) A promise is express, where an offer or an acceptance of a promise is made either verbally or in writing. - (3) A promise is implied, where an offer or an acceptance is not made either verbally or in writing.
+- (1) A promise may be express or implied. - (2) A promise is express, where an offer or an acceptance of a promise is made in words. - (3) A promise is implied, where an offer or an acceptance is not made in words.

-PART III-CONTRACTS, VOID AND VOIDABLE AGREEMENTS
+PART III-CONTRACTS.
+VOID AND VOIDABLE AGREEMENTS